Roland JD-XI review

 Now let’s get into a real make or break aspect of this review—the JD-XI’s features.

-But before we do that, please take a moment to view some of the best-selling synthesizers currently on sale at Amazon.
+But before we do that, please take a moment to view some of the best-selling synthesizers currently on sale:

 Features That Get the Job Done